sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 Cpuminer
 --------
-Bech32 address is default and recommended. `-t1` uses 1 thread. if you want more hash, increase this number.
+Bech32 address is by default and strongly recommended. `-t1` uses 1 thread. if you want more hash, increase this number.
 - Solo mining: Make a file `sugarchain.conf`, restart your wallet and run cpuminer-opt-sugarchain (RPC=`34229`, testnet5 RPC=`44229`, regtest RPC=`45339`)
 ```
 server=1